GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205511156-21778c5f-f331-40f2-a5bd-cb1cbde92766.png)

-with this code, you can now implement it and style it how you wish, after some CSS alterations this is how my final embedded form looks...
+With this code, you can now implement it and style it how you wish, after some CSS alterations this is how my final embedded form looks...

 ![image](https://user-images.githubusercontent.com/72948843/205519068-0048a022-0d26-4673-b0b9-ec4a382b2970.png)

-just a quick check to see if it worked...
+Just a quick check to see if it worked...
 I'll go to Mailchimp and check if my test email address went through...

 ![image](https://user-images.githubusercontent.com/72948843/205519366-662230c5-f455-4ec2-a379-214333979960.png)